GormTheWyrm/create-react-express-jwt/README.md

 1. Go onto your heroku account and link your repository through the UI
 2. Go to resources and find mLab as a Add-on
 3. Provision a Mongo Database
+4. Go to Settings -> Config Vars and add a key of `SERVER_SECRET` with whatever value you want (this is in place of your local .env file)
-4. Go back and click "Deploy"
+5. Go back and click "Deploy"

 ## Tests/Linting